collective/collective.contacts/collective/contacts/README.txt

 The Organization content type
 =============================

-In this section we are tesing the Organization content type by performing basic operations like adding, updadating and deleting Organization content items.
+In this section we are testing the Organization content type by performing basic operations like adding, updating and deleting Organization content items.

 Adding a new Organization content item